Kentucky Derby runs into more obstacles ahead of big race

 LOUISVILLE, Ky. — The cast of characters for the 149th Kentucky Derby was rewritten again hours before the race Saturday when early favorite Forte was scratched.

+“This is part of racing and it’s the cruel part,” Mike Repole, co-owner of Forte, said in an interview with FanDuel TV.

 It was the fifth scratch from the Derby in the days leading up to the $3 million race for 3-year-olds.
-Five horses have died at Churchill Downs in recent days.
+Six horses have died at Churchill Downs in recent days.

+The string of horse deaths cast a pall for some Derby goers on a mostly cloudy and warm day.

+"It’s concerning, and I hope they’re quickly trying to the best they can to correct whatever’s going on,” said Michael Freeze, who along with his friend dressed up as jockeys.
+“They need to do whatever is best for the horses, and the sport in general.”

 Forte had been the early 3-1 favorite; his absence reduces the field to 18 horses for the 1 1/4-mile race.